hydephp/develop/docs/creating-content/managing-assets.md

 With Hyde, **you don't have to do it**, in fact, you can skip this entire page if you are happy with how it is.
 But as always with Hyde, you can customize everything if you want to.

-Hyde ships with a complete frontend using Blade views, TailwindCSS styles, and Alpine.js interactions.
-Some extra component styles are organized into modular files in the HydeFront package, which is pre-installed and bundled in the pre-configured Tailwind and Vite setup.
+Hyde ships with a complete frontend using Blade views, TailwindCSS styles, and Alpine.js interactions, all pre-installed and bundled in the pre-configured Tailwind and Vite setup.

 To get you started quickly, all the styles are already compiled and minified into `_media/app.css`, which will be copied to the `_site/media/app.css` directory when you run `php hyde build`.